alfatarsos/cservers-eaglekey/README.md

 » Windows Server 2026

-Hypervisors will support Hyper-V via KVM (global VMs run virtualized on Windows with Enlightenments, based on Linux), a solution that retains on average 100% of the original performance, allows for greater isolation, easier configurations (including extensive SR-IOV possibilities), and better virtualization.
+Hypervisors will support Hyper-V via KVM (global VMs run virtualized on Windows with Enlightenments), a solution that retains on average 99% of the original performance, allows for greater isolation, easier configurations (including extensive SR-IOV possibilities), and better virtualization.

+The entire system, from Control Server to Hypervisors, is designed to be as monolithic and enterprise-friendly as possible in its approach.
 The versioning of these operating systems is stable, enabling inherent stability in the service provided to the customer.

-The entire system, from Control Server to Hypervisors, is designed to be as monolithic and enterprise-friendly as possible in its approach.

-# Main Functions
+# Some of the main functions

-- Automatic provisioning of hypervisors and control server via direct script, just like all other similar tooling, but with automatic network configuration (like SolusVM 2)
+- Automatic provisioning of hypervisors and control server via direct script, just like all other similar tooling, but with automatic network configuration (like SolusVM 2) and a fallback manual scripting tool.

-- Lite Version with loadable text pages, no images, very lightweight and text-based account management, and vi console rsh exposed for VM management.
+- Lite Version with loadable text pages, no images, very lightweight and text-based account management, with console included.
 Compatible with GPRS/EDGE/UMTS+ networks, 56K and ISDN phone lines, and pre-Leo/Starlink and similar satellite connections.
 Allows VM and client account management either in a fixed location, on computers that support browsers like Lynx, or on the go, even on mobile phones with Symbian S60 or Blackberry (via Opera Mini), enabling adaptation to the client's lifestyle anywhere.

-- Fast-loading full version, powerful yet simplified in its display, without heavy overlays on the server - up to 10x more performance than commercial control server/hypervisor solutions based on PHP/Laravel, with ASP.NET Core + Blazor/Razor + Go.
+- Up to 10x more performance than commercial control server/hypervisor solutions based on PHP/Laravel, with ASP.NET Core + Blazor/Razor + Go.

-- Cross-platform: 1st control system that allows deployment on Windows Server, Linux and BSD provided the correct tooling is supported and installed.

 - Automatic user management and in-place migration, with in-VM and real-time controls.

 - Easy and accessible interface, even for novices, but without hiding essential information for specialized clients: new interface philosophy on the client side and admin side.
 Compatible with touch screens and systems.

-- Automated systems for controlling business parameters with granularity by plan, user, VM, and dedicated server, with its own hierarchy.

-- Automated systems for controlling technical aspects of network volume, CPU usage, and disk usage.
+- Automated systems for controlling business parameters with granularity by plan, user, VM, and dedicated server, with its own hierarchy; and for controlling technical aspects of network volume, CPU usage, RAM usage and disk usage, automatically.

-- Fully automatic and highly granular management of CPU, disk, and network abuse.

-- Implementation of ballooning options (not implemented by default) for situations where punctual sharing of inter-VM pages or inter-server RAM management is necessary for business or technical reasons and to ensure stability with the client, with granularity by VM, plan, and/or user.

-- Native support for 2FA and real-time and <5-second updates of information, status, and business packages, with automatic management.
+- Native support for 2FA and real-time and 60-second updates of information, status, and business packages, with automatic management.

-- Use of Hardware Profiles to place commercial packages in their respective configuration profiles, and automatically provision them in the most efficient way possible according to the tooling required by the hypervisor system, without the need for updates.
+- Use of Hardware Profiles to place commercial packages in their respective configuration profiles, and automatically provision them in the most efficient way possible according to the tooling required by the hypervisor system, without any need for updates.
+Pre-compatible with the highest versioning from QEMU.

-- Support for DHCPv4, DHCPv6, Port Isolation, NIC management, SR-IOV, and automatic configuration of v4 and v6 networks without the need to edit files.

-- Support for pre- and post-start scripts in a simplified proprietary structure.
+- Support for DHCPv4, DHCPv6, Port Isolation, NIC management, SR-IOV, and automatic configuration of v4 and v6 networks without the need to edit files; pre- and post-start scripts are compatible in a simplified structure under Provisioners.
+Network profiler for automatic provisioning of dual-interface VPS/Server solutions and automatic provisioning/changes on NAT rules and HAProxy, including a new button, "Flush NAT", when a customer gets without NAT access due to conntrack retaining an active connection.

 - Support for live and semi-live migrations, with almost no downtime, with automatic removal and replacement of NAT IPs.

 - Support for High Availability and Latency-Sensitive features in controlled VMs: services maintained by the Client in two or more distinct locations can be replicated for automatic failover and are extremely easy to activate.
 Ideal for situations where a service simply cannot fail.

-- Options for remote storage systems such as S3, NFS, and SFTP, and real-time backup management with system-specific format and automatic encryption.

-- Introduction of a two-tiered backup system: customizable "hot backups" in lz4/zstd/gzip, and automatically converted "cold backups" for maximum resource savings by the Provider in lzma2.
+- Options for remote storage systems such as S3, NFS, SSH, rclone and SFTP, and real-time backup management with system-specific format and automatic encryption.
+Introduction of a two-tiered backup system: customizable "hot backups" in lz4/zstd/gzip, and automatically converted "cold backups" for maximum resource savings by the Provider in lzma2.
 Decompression is faster than compression.

 - Launch of the "Observability" area: a one-stop shop for all inter-dedicated server and inter-VM data.